Image

 Or see the complete itinerary by clicking here.

 September to November and February to May are particularly good months for hiking on the island of Oleron.
-In fact, if you'd like to discover the Ile d'Oléron in a different way, don't hesitate to read Gregory Rohart's full article on I-Trekkings for full details of this unforgettable experience.
+In fact, if you're dreaming of discovering the Ile d'Oléron in a different way, check out Gregory Rohart's full article on I-Trekkings for all the details on this unforgettable experience.

 Before you set off to discover the island and its treasures, remember to prepare your stay, book your accommodation and prepare your equipment.
 You're free to organize your journey as you wish, or to follow the five- or seven-stage itinerary suggested on the Chemin d'Oléron map.
 See below for details of what you can discover along the way.